Van-Code/crabiner/DEPLOYMENT.md

 ```

 This will:

 - Create 50 test posts distributed across all cities
 - Each post assigned a random city from the predefined list
-- Display summary of posts by category and city
+- Display summary of posts by city

 ## Running Tests